The Wide Window: Adaptations

 Elements of The Wide Window were featured in the 2004 film adaptation of the first three books in the series, Lemony Snicket's A Series of Unfortunate Events.
 The book was adapted into the fifth and sixth episodes of the first season of the television series adaptation produced by Netflix.
-In the film, Meryl Streep portrays the children's new guardian aunt, Josephine, while Alfre Woodard portrays the character in the TV series.
+In the film, Meryl Streep portrays Aunt Josephine, while Alfre Woodard portrays the character in the TV series.